bockp/Edge-Detection-project/edge2.md

 Canny’s algorithm uses the following steps:
 - Noise reduction by convolving the image with a Gaussian filter of a given standard deviation
-- Computation of the intensity gradient magnitude and orientation using the following formulas : FORMULAS
+- Computation of the intensity gradient magnitude and orientation
 - Dividing orientation values (theta) into 4 directions : horizontal (0°), north-east /south-west(45°), vertical (90°), and north-west/south-east direction (135°)
-- Non-maximum suppression by only keeping pixels which value is the maximum compared to the values of the two surrounding pixels according to the gradient orientation (SCHEMA)
+- Non-maximum suppression by only keeping pixels which value is the maximum compared to the values of the two surrounding pixels according to the gradient orientation (see [Fig.?] in Annex)
 - Finding strong edge pixels and weak edge pixels using a low and a high threshold values
-- Tracing edges with hysteresis, by keeping weak edge pixels next to strong edge pixels and then extending the edges in several passes (see figure ??? in Annex)
+- Tracing edges with hysteresis, by keeping weak edge pixels next to strong edge pixels and then extending the edges in several passes (see [Fig.?] in Annex)

 The *canny()* function takes as parameter the raster containing the pixels of the image, the low and high threshold for the hysteresis (in the range 0 to 255), and the standard deviation value for the Gaussian filter.
 The output is a uint8 binary image in which the edge pixels have the highest pixel value (white) and the other have the lowest value (black).
 This function uses the utility functions *convolve()*, *gaussianKernel()*, *normalizeConvResult()*, *theta4directions()*, *nonmax()*, and *hysteresis()*.
 The following pseudo-code sums-up our implementation :